-On December 13, 2016, the 21st Century Cures Act established (and the 2017 Food and Drug Administration Reauthorization Act later amended) a requirement that sponsors of one or more investigational drugs for the treatment of a serious disease(s) or condition(s) make publicly available their policy for evaluating and responding to requests for expanded access for individual patients.
-Although these requirements were rolled out over time, they have now come into full effect.
-This provision requires drug and biologic companies to make publicly available their policies for expanded access for individual patient access to products intended for serious diseases.
+Drug and biologic companies are required to make publicly available their policies for expanded access for individual patient access to products intended for serious diseases.
 Sponsors are required to make such policies publicly available upon the earlier of initiation of a Phase 2 or Phase 3 study; or 15 days after the drug or biologic receives designation as a breakthrough therapy, fast track product, or regenerative medicine advanced therapy.